chenjunhao0315/Tensor/README.md

 ```

 #### from blob
-Create a tensor with data from outer data
+Create a tensor with data from outer data. **Note**: It didn't copy the data.
 `otter::form_blob(data, shape, dtype)`
 ```c++
 float data[] = {1, 4, 9};